stonepros/stone/doc/releases/dumpling.rst

   better distribution over OSDs.
 Support for this feature was introduced in v0.59 and Linux kernel version v3.9.
-If you wish to access the cluster from an older kernel, set the 'osd pool default flag hashpspool = false' option in your ceph.conf prior to creating the cluster or creating new pools.
+If you wish to access the cluster from an older kernel, set the 'osd pool default flag hashpspool = false' option in your stone.conf prior to creating the cluster or creating new pools.
 Note that the presence of any pool in the cluster with the flag enabled will make the OSD require support from all clients.